atlassian-archive/dataschool/dataschool/_chapters/data-governance/about-this-book.md

  *Heavily edited* - To keep that voice and a flow to the book, it undergoes continually heavy edits.
 At this point it is still a bit chunky and we're working continually to improve that.
 We'd love any help with that as you read through (see [How to contribute](#how-to-contribute)).

  *No new vocabulary* - There is already a lot of jargon in the data world, often created by very talented vendor marketing teams.
 We try to stick with the most common and simple words here that are already in use.

+ *Stay modern* - There are a lot of books for the old way, on old stacks, to work with data.
+We're defining the current and next gen best practices here.
+This book we hope to continually edit and improve with increased community involvement - so that it always stays modern.

  *Share examples* - Right now this book is fairly light on specific examples.
 We'd love to add more as we know this is one of the most effective ways of learning.
 If you have stories to share - [do reach out](mailto:mdavid@dataschool.com).